Street names

 Gerhardt-Gertheinrich-Straße

-Gerhard Gertheinrich (usually called Gerd Gertheinrich) was born on 25 October 1930 in Neubeckum and died at the age of only 65 on 1 May 1996.
-The honorary mayor of the town of Beckum and bearer of the Federal Cross of Merit on Ribbon was a man who always had the common good in his home town of Beckum and in the district of Warendorf very close to his heart.
-The committed local politician was a member of the Warendorf district council from 1979 to 1984 and since 1989, which elected him first deputy district administrator in November 1994.
+Gerhard Gertheinrich (usually referred to as Gerd Gertheinrich) was born on 25 October 1930 in Neubeckum and died on 1 May 1996 at the age of just 65.
+The honorary mayor of the town of Beckum and recipient of the Federal Cross of Merit with Ribbon was a man who always had the common good of his home town of Beckum and the district of Warendorf very close to his heart.
+The committed local politician was a member of the Warendorf district council from 1979 to 1984 and since 1989, which elected him as the first deputy district administrator in November 1994.
 For ten years, from 1984 to 1994, Gerhard Gertheinrich headed the Beckum council as mayor.
-He was a man of balance across all party lines and was universally popular as a "mayor to touch".
-For his great services he was appointed honorary mayor in 1995.
+He was a man of balance across all party boundaries and was universally popular as a "mayor you could get to know".
+He was made an honorary mayor in 1995 for his great services.
 Gerd Gertheinrich had been active in local politics since 1961.
-Initially he was a member of the parish council, then of the Beckum town council from 1969 to 1979 and from 1984 to 1995.
-His professional career was always marked by successful efforts as chairman of the works council, general works council and group works council and as deputy chairman of the supervisory board of Dyckerhoff AG to achieve a fair balance between employees and the company.
+Initially he was a member of the parish council, then from 1969 to 1979 and from 1984 to 1995 he was a member of Beckum town council.
+His professional career was always characterised by his successful efforts as Chairman of the Works Council, General Works Council and Group Works Council and as Deputy Chairman of the Supervisory Board of Dyckerhoff AG to achieve a fair balance between employees and the company.

 Germanenstraße (31.03.1955)